ChrisMaunder/codeproject-forum/README.md

-> [!CAUTION]
-> The ActiveX version of the code uses an ActiveX control was used to achieve this ordering by loading **all**
-> messages in a forum and then ordering them correctly.
-This obviously results in poor performance once a forum starts
-> growing.
-The pure ASP version Subsequent versions include a "SortOrder" field for each message, meaning the messages
->  are sorted at DB query time, and paging / filtering can be included to drasticaally reduce recordset sizes and load.
->  **It is not recommended to use the ActiveX version of this code**.

 # The Code Project Discussion boards

 The Discussion board ASP scripts as used in The Code Project.
 This is an open source project for the Code Project community.